ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

 * ``ush/load_modules_run_task.sh``, line 126
 * ``ush/set_extrn_mdl_params.sh``, many lines, starting around line 61

 The line numbers may differ slightly given future bug fixes.
 Additionally, you may need to make further changes depending on the exact setup of your machine and Rocoto installation.
-Information about installing and configuring Rocoto on your machine can be found in the Rocoto Github repository: https://github.com/christopherwharrop/rocoto
+Information about installing and configuring Rocoto on your machine can be found in the Rocoto GitHub repository: https://github.com/christopherwharrop/rocoto

 .. _SW-OS-Requirements: